 Most folks are familiar with the Latin theme “Carpe Diem” for Seize the Day.
-Here at the Grand Prix we are helping Dwight Knowlton launch Carpe Viam!
-Seize the Road.
-Dwight is the artist who created this year’s PVGP poster and we are glad to help him with this initiative.
+Here at the Grand Prix we are glad to be a part of Dwight Knowlton’s Carpe Viam!
+Seize the Road theme.
+Dwight is the artist who created the PVGP’s poster in 2015 and again in 2020.
+We are thrilled to help Dwight and this initiative.

 In Dwight’s own words “The two words “Carpe Viam!” say a lot.
 Literally, Carpe Viam means “seize the road”.
 So for a car fan it means “Enjoy the exhaust note as you grip the wooden wheel and blast through a curvy canyon.”
 The theme is important for the viable future of vintage cars and vintage racing.
 According to Dan DelBianco, PVGP Executive Director “we share Dwight’s enthusiasm for cars and vintage racing.
 As the nation’s largest vintage race, with over 200,000 spectators, the PVGP makes vintage racing available to all generations including the very young.
 Fans, aged from 6 to 96 come out to Schenley Park to watch the races from behind the snow fences and walk the car shows.
 I personally know of a dozen current vintage racers that were introduced to the sport through our event.
 They came as spectators and were immediately hooked on the sights, sounds and smells of vintage cars.
 Together with Dwight’s inspirational books we can all continue to keep the sport of vintage racing and car collecting thriving so that future generations can appreciate these magnificent machines and the people that created and drive them.”